glennhickey/hal2sg/README.md

 * **None of the options except `--targetGenomes` (and the standard HAL caching options) work.**
 * Please ignore voluminous garbage printed to stdout.
 * SQL output needs work.
-Obvious things are directly updating db; figuring out what References are and creating them; using the proper Path format..
+Obvious things are directly updating db; verifying use of references, variants etc.

-## sorry state of affairs (Update April 14)
+## sorry state of affairs (Update April 15)

 `hal2sg` only works on input of this form:
 * **Mutation free:** ie as produced by Adam's pipeline